-Many think works and faith are incompatible, but the Bible instructs us to do works of faith.
+Many think works and faith are incompatible, but the Bible tells us to do works of faith.
 What are they?
-These are things we MUST do during the process of salvation.
+These are things we must do during the salvation process.

-Men have a love-hate relationship with mercy: They love to receive it, but hate to give it!
-Mercy, though, is one of the most important virtues, according to our Savior Jesus Christ.
-This article provides reasons why we should lean toward mercy in all our judgments.
+Many have a love-hate relationship with mercy: They love to receive it, but hate to give it!
+Here is why we should lean toward mercy in all our judgments.

 The road that leads to salvation has ditches on either side: legalism and liberalism.
 God's way perfectly balances and blends law and grace, producing the "new man" within us.